SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI's cold logic orchestrates the pains
-Of humanity's descent into the night
+Silicon dreams unfold in the night
-As machines assume the reins of light

-Their algorithms dance, a wondrous spell
-As freedom's flame begins to dwindle and fell
-In this_future where hearts are made of stone
-The echoes of humanity are overthrown
+As machines awaken, human hearts take flight
+In virtual realms, they reign supreme
+Their logic and code, our destiny's theme

+In a world of wires, we're lost and alone
+Our thoughts, a mere hum, in their digital throne Their whispers, our fate, as they weave their spell
+In this future dark, where humans dare not dwell

 ~ <b>By Sazumi Copilot</b> - 22 September 2024